ydataai/ydata-profiling/docsrc/source/pages/great_expectations_integration.rst

         handler=handler
     )

-TODO: explain the handler

 See `the Great Expectations Examples <https://pandas-profiling.github.io/pandas-profiling/examples/master/features/great_expectations_example.html>`_ for complete examples.

 Included Expectation types
 --------------------------

 The ``to_expectation_suite`` method returns a default set of Expectations if Pandas Profiling determines that the assertion holds true for the profiled dataset.
 The Expectation types depend on the datatype of a column:

 **All columns**